 The Chapter President is Mark Majerus; Chapter Vice-President is Kadie Gullickson

 Contact Chapter Secretary Jane Fournier, for questions regarding the Chapter.

-Interested in Native Plant Landscaping in our area?
+Are you interested in Native Plant Landscaping in our area?
 Click here

-Programs and Activities Upcoming:
+Programs and Activities:

-Reports on Recent Activities:
+Reports on Past Activities:

 These three pictures show the plants in bud or just beginning to bloom on April 6, 2017.

 Here are pictures from our trip on April 9, 2017:

 Spring Meadow Plant Surveys